Ethnic groups in Moscow

-Moscow is the most populous city in Europe and Russia, population of which is mostly made up of ethnic Russians, but it also hosts a significant population of ethnic minorities.
+Moscow is the most populous city in Europe and Russia, the population of which is mostly made up of ethnic Russians, but it also hosts a significant population of ethnic minorities.
 The last census of 2021 reported 69.7% of the population was Russian.

 Statistics

 According to the 2010 Russian census, more than 20 ethnic groups resided in Moscow.
 As of 2021, Russians made up 69.7% of population (90.2% among those who declared their ethnicity during the survey).